oman21/ads-tracker/README.md

 ## Features

 - Create and manage ads with headline, creative, CTA, and optional GAID/IDFA allow-lists.
-- Automatic pixel ID generation per ad with embeddable JavaScript for partner sites.
+- Automatic slot key generation per ad with embeddable JavaScript for partner sites.
 - Device-based delivery logic: if a GAID/IDFA filter is present the ad will only render for those identifiers, otherwise it is served to all devices by default.
 - Tracking endpoints for impression, click, and conversion events with persistent analytics.
 - JWT-secured CMS with login and logout flows.